mfossel/JS-Projects/README.md

 Reverse a String- Reverses an inputted string and states if it is a palindrome.

 Dice Roller- Roll any amount of dice with any amount of sides.

+Guess the Number- Guess a number between 1 and 10.